team-umlaut/umlaut/README.md

 ## Installation

-For installation instructions suitable for the neophyte, see https://github.com/team-umlaut/umlaut/wiki/Installation.
+For complete step-by-step install instructions suitable even for the neophyte, see: https://github.com/team-umlaut/umlaut/wiki/Installation.

-The Rails expert super concise summary is:
+The Rails/Umlaut super-concise expert summary is:

 * Rails 3.1+